ulyssedu45/sg230/README.md

 ### Configuration and Compilation

-To configure and compile coreboot for the SG230 Rev 2, please follow the official compilation instructions available on the coreboot website:
+To configure and compile coreboot for the SG210/XG210 Rev 3 & SG230/XG230 Rev 2, please follow the official compilation instructions available on the coreboot website:

 👉 **[Official coreboot build guide](https://doc.coreboot.org/tutorial/part1.html)**

-**Specific steps for the SG230 Rev 2:**
+**Specific steps for the SG210/XG210 Rev 3 & SG230/XG230 Rev 2:**

 1. Clone the coreboot repository and prepare the environment (see official guide)